Sarah Sugden (2005 character): Reception

 Hill received praise for her performances as a fearful Sarah Sugden awaiting an operation for a heart transplant.
 Viewers also praised the relationship between the actresses playing Sarah and her on-screen mother, Debbie.
 In 2021, Alice Penwill of Inside Soap wrote that due to viewers having watched over 15 years of Sarah's tribulations with her health, they had "become invested in her future".
 However, a year later, Leeds Live wrote that Sarah is not a popular character on Emmerdale.
 After scenes of Sarah debating on leaving the village aired, they found that "fans cannot wait to see the back of her" and were hoping that she would leave.
 However, the newspaper found that "not everyone was gunning for Sarah to leave the show", with some understanding her mindset since she is vulnerable with her illness.
+In 2022, Monde Mwitumwa from Leeds Live noted that Sarah "has already endured more trauma than most will in a lifetime" due being "in and out of hospital while battling a devastating diagnosis", and added that the character has been involved in many "intense scenes".